Were Going To Sink: Hundreds Abandon Caribbean Island Home - UrduPoint

 Surrounded by idyllic clear waters, the densely populated island of Carti Sugtupu off Panama's north coast has barely an inch to spare with houses crammed together -- some jutting out into the sea on stilts.

-The island's Indigenous community of fewer than 2,000 souls scrapes by without potable water or sanitation.
+The island's Indigenous community of fewer than 2,000 souls scrapes by without drinking water or sanitation.

 It is not an easy life, with intense heat and a lack of public services adding to the discomfort of overcrowded conditions on an island the size of five football fields.